OSUPCVLab/ObjectHeightEstimation/Moving-Camera Background Subtraction Network for Autonomous Driving/README.md

 # MBSNet
-This project aims to provide fast, accurate pixelwise semantic segmentation for moving-camera background subtraction using [PyTorch](https://pytorch.org/).
+This project aims at detecting salient background which in return provides regions of moving objects referred to as the foreground.
+This is an alternative approach for object detection.

 # Software Installment
 The code is implemented on Python 3.7.